guendev/tweety/README.md

 ## Project

 I learn Laravel and VueJS from Laracast.
-This is Final Project of lession (basic)....LMAO.
+This is the final project of the course (basic)....LMAO.

 - Responsive
 - AJAX
 - ...

-Because this is first project so...i will have many bug 🤪
+Because this is the first project so...i will have many bug 🤪

 ## Learning Laravel vs VueJS